 vSAN 7 Update 1 introduced a shared witness option for 2-node cluster configurations.
-The feature allows you to share one a witness host with up to 64 2-node vSAN clusters.
-This brings along greater optimization in terms of physical resources, manageability, design, and operations.
+The feature allows you to share one witness host with up to 64 2-node vSAN clusters.
+This brings greater optimization in physical resources, manageability, design, and operations.
 This also means less time to perform upgrades when using shared vSAN Witness Hosts (instead of a Witness Host for every 2-node cluster).
-However, there are specific steps that must be followed when performing vSAN Witness Host upgrades.
-This article will give you some important recommendations and guidance on how to perform the upgrade in the most efficient way.
+However, specific steps must be followed when performing vSAN Witness Host upgrades.
+This article will give you some important recommendations and guidance on performing the upgrade most efficiently.

 Recommended steps to follow when you want to perform a vSAN upgrade